Exactly solvable models for 2+1D topological phases derived from crossed modules of semisimple Hopf algebras: Some particular cases of the model

-{In this section we investigate} {more closely} {three particular cases of the associated $\GEXY$-class of models.
-We will also determine their ground-state spaces (see Subsection \ref{sec:grspace}) on a surface $\Sigma$, proving that they are canonically independent of the cell decomposition of $\Sigma$, at least for the case of triangulations}.
+{In this section we investigate} {more closely} three particular cases of the associated $\GEXY$-class of models.
+We will also determine their ground-state spaces on a surface $\Sigma$, proving that they are canonically independent of the adequate cell decomposition of $\Sigma$.

-In order to simplify our discussion, we will only discuss the typical case when $\Sigma$ is an oriented surface without boundary and $L$ is a {triangulation} of $\Sigma$, together with an orientation on each edge and a choice of base-point $v_P$ for each plaquette $P$, to be a vertex of $P$.
+In order to simplify our discussion, we will only discuss the typical case when $\Sigma$ is an oriented surface without boundary and $L$ is a {triangulation} of $\Sigma$, {with a total order on the set of vertices.
+This gives an adequate cell decomposition as explained in Lemma \ref{lem:adequatefromtriang}.

-The particular cases considered for $(\Fun{X}\ot\CC E \xrightarrow{\partial} \Fun{Y}\rtimes\CC G, \lact)$ are: \begin{itemize} \item The $\GoXo$-case, where the groups $E$ and $Y$ both are trivial.
+The particular cases considered for $\big(\Fun{X}\ot\CC E \xrightarrow{\partial} \Fun{Y}\rtimes\CC G, \lact\big)$ are: \begin{itemize} \itemsep{0em} \item The $\GoXo$-case, where the groups $E$ and $Y$ both are trivial.
 This turns out to give Potts model \cite{Martin_Potts} when $G$ is trivial.
 The general case of the model is a coupling between Kitaev quantum-double model \cite{Kitaev} and Potts model. \item A generalisation of $\GoXo$-case, the $\GEXo$ case, where also $E$ may be non-trivial will be briefly discussed. \item The $\ooXY$ case where the groups $G$ and $E$ each are trivial. \end{itemize}

 {Note that the $\GEoo$-case, where the groups $X$ and $Y$ each are trivial, coincides with the $n=2$ case of the 2-group Kitaev model in \cite[Equation (35)]{Higher_Kitaev}, in the Introduction called the \sHKM.
 In \textit{loc cit}, its ground-state space was proven to be related with Yetter homotopy 2-type TQFT \cite{Yetter}, and in particular {to be} canonically independent of the {triangulation} of $\Sigma$.
 The $\GEoo$-case reduces to the Kitaev model \cite{Kitaev} when $E$ is trivial; see \cite[page 8]{Higher_Kitaev}.}